Skin Cancer Prevention and Risk Reduction

 AM SKIN CARE ROUTINE

-PROTECT skin from UV ray exposure by wearing a zinc oxide sunscreen that matches your skin type, activities and lifestyle.
-My most popular products are: Sheer Strength Pure Physical SPF 50+ Sunscreens made with invisible pure zinc oxide.
-These state-of-the-art sunscreens offer the best UV protection available today.
+PROTECT skin from UV ray exposure by wearing a pure mineral sunscreen formulated with zinc oxide.
+My Sheer Strength Pure Physical SPF Sunscreens are state-of-the-art sunscreens and offer the best UV protection available today.
+They are made without fragrance, parabens or chemical sunscreen ingredients.

 Sheer Strength Pure Physical Matte Tinted SPF 30+ Sunscreen is the facial product I wear daily.
 It has entirely stopped the darkening of my freckles even during the summer when I am outdoors constantly.
-It contains over 3.2% iron oxide which is known to block visible light capable of contributing to skin pigment problems such as melasma.
-This sunscreen makes an excellent makeup primer too.
+It contains iron oxide which is known to help block visible light capable of contributing to skin pigment problems such as melasma.
+This sunscreen also makes an excellent makeup primer.
+The tinting blends into all skin tones to soften complexion flaws.
+It also becomes invisible and never looks like 'makeup'.

 Sheer Strength Pure Physical Water Resistant 50+ Spray Sunscreen is the ideal daily wear sunscreen for all skin types.
-It is moderately water resistant and it is the facial product I wear when hiking or gardening.
-It is a men's favorite because it rubs in easily to hair skin too.
+It is highly water resistant making it ideal for 'wet and sweaty' activities and the entire family.
+I wear when hiking or gardening.
+I also wear it daily on all non-facial exposed skin.

 BEDTIME SKIN CARE ROUTINE:

 CLEANSE facial skin as noted above.

-CORRECT skin antioxidant depletion and augment retinoid levels by applying Retinol Night Cream.
+CORRECT apply Retinol Night Cream which provides a combination of 1% retinol and the same green tea antioxidants as Green Tea Cream.
 For my patients who use prescription tretinoin, I recommend applying Green Tea Antioxidant Skin Therapy, then waiting 15 minutes before applying the tretinoin